-3. Wolffish are frequently taken as incidental catch in otter trawl fisheries, and small quantities of wolffish have been landed by commercial fishermen since the 1970s, though catches have declined to a recent low (NEFSC 2006a).
-According to NMFS, the decline of the wolffish can be attributed to incidental catch, as well as commercial fishing, and habitat degradation caused by fishing gear.
+3. There is no fishery management plan for the Atlantic wolffish.
+Wolffish are frequently taken as bycatch in otter trawl fisheries, and small quantities of wolffish have been landed by commercial fishermen since the 1970s, though catches have declined to a recent low (NEFSC 2006a).
+According to NMFS, the decline of the wolffish can be attributed to bycatch as well as commercial fishing and habitat degradation caused by fishing gear.
 NMFS designated the Atlantic wolffish a species of concern in 2004 due to demographic and genetic diversity concerns.
-In 2008, NMFS was petitioned to list the Atlantic wolffish under the Endangered Species Act, and in 2009, NMFS found that listing was not warranted at that time (NMFS 2009c).
-In 2010, Atlantic wolffish were added to the Northeast Multispecies Fisheries Management Plan (FMP) in Amendment 16 to the plan.
-Inclusion of Atlantic wolffish in Amendment 16 provides for the prohibition of landing Atlantic wolffish in commercial and recreational fisheries.
+In 2008, NMFS was petitioned to list the Atlantic wolffish under the Endangered Species Act, and in 2009, NMFS found that listing was not warranted (NMFS 2009c).